Florence has a great admiration for pets and animals in general. This passion has resulted in her offering useful tips

-- Commercial foods: From time to time, you should sneak commercial food made specifically for turtles since it is rich in calcium, phosphorous, and has vitamin A.
+- Commercial foods: From time to time, you should sneak commercial food made specifically for turtles since it is rich in calcium and phosphorous and has vitamin A.

 Keeping Your Turtle Hygienic

 Good grooming for your turtle is essential and as it ensures that your pet is always healthy.
 You can achieve good grooming by following the tips below.

 - Regularly cleaning the aquarium and changing the water to prevent contamination.
 When cleaning, ensure you remove all parts of the tank, including materials on the basking spot of your turtle.
 Cleaning should be done with warm water and anti-bacterial soap, and you should leave the rocks to soak before cleaning them thoroughly.
 After cleaning, put everything back and refill the tank with non-chlorinated water.

 - Ensuring the filtration system is always working properly so as to prevent feces and food particles build up.

 - Always ensure you clean your hands before handling your turtle to prevent germs transfer.